mikeonefive/MusicLovahz/README.md

 AJAX-Based Like System: The like functionality involves asynchronous JavaScript interactions with Django views to provide real-time feedback on user actions.

+Messages: Matched users can send and receive messages through a simple chat interface.
+Messages are stored with sender, recipient, timestamp, and a read status for better interaction tracking.
+Messages between users are retrieved in chronological order, and any unread messages are automatically marked as read when viewed by the recipient.
+Message sending is handled via asynchronous POST requests, allowing real-time communication without reloading the page.
+While it doesn’t use sockets, the integration was still challenging to implement due to user authentication, error handling, and dynamic updates.

+Custom Audio Player: Songs can be previewed directly in the browser using dynamically fetched audio streams via yt_dlp.
+Users hear real samples without downloading files or opening external tabs.
+A lightweight, JavaScript-based player lets users play or stop previews.
+Each button triggers asynchronous fetching of the best-quality audio URL, with caching to minimize repeated requests.

 Project Files and Their Contents

 Backend Files